tim-fitzgerald/tim-fitzgerald.github.io/_posts/2021-11-30-terraform-for-okta.md

 Once you have got your `main.tf` file filled out with all the values for your environment, you can run `terraform init` in the root of your repo.
 Terraform will download the Okta provider and get itself configured.

 #### Creating a new resource
 Now that you have your base configuration done - we can create a new resource in Okta from Terraform.
-In this case lets create a new group and corresponding group rule directly from Terraform.
+In this case let's create a new group and corresponding group rule directly from Terraform.
 You can choose what file structure works best for you - but in our case we have decided to pair groups and rules in the same `groups.tf` file as we rarely, if ever, create a group without a corresponding rule at our org.

 Create the `groups.tf` file in the same directory as your `main.tf` file.
 It is extremely useful to have the [official Okta Terraform Provider docs ](https://registry.terraform.io/providers/okta/okta/latest/docs) open as you work here - it details all the possible attributes that we can pass to both the [`okta_group`](https://registry.terraform.io/providers/okta/okta/latest/docs/resources/group) and [`okta_group_rule`](https://registry.terraform.io/providers/okta/okta/latest/docs/resources/group_rule) resources.

-Lets create a group and rule called Engineering Managers.
+Let's create a group and rule called Engineering Managers.
 You'll notice we set `skip_users` to true.
 This tells Terraform that we won't be managing the membership of this group via Terraform, as we will be using a rule to do that.

 ```terraform
 resource "okta_group" "engineering_managers" {